gagnonblake/FoundryValiance/README.md

-# FoundryValiance
+# Valiance System

-Foundry VTT automation for the Valiance TTRPG system
+This system is a WIP Valiance system.